SuikaMochi/Mobile_Dungeon_Crawling_Project/Game Design Document.md

 -to be discussed

 ## Player Rewards (power-ups and pick-ups)
-Money, to buy new gear and survival equipment, potions, etc. <br>
+Money, to buy new gear and survival equipment, potions, etc.
-Experience points, to level up and increase stats, gain new feats and skills <br>
+Experience points, to level up and increase stats, gain new feats and skills
-Monster corpses, to sell for money or consumption within dungeons <br>
+Monster corpses, to sell for money or consumption within dungeons

 ## User Interface (UI) //Still template text
 This is where you’ll include a description of the user’s control of the game.
 Think about which buttons on a device would be